VK432/ViaGoGoTest/README.md

 ### Random Generation Assumptions
 * There is between 1-400 events (The maximum possible on the grid).
 * There is between 0-100 tickets available for each event (In order to give the random generator a range).
-* The price of a ticket is between $0.01 - $99.99 (In order to give the generator seed a range).
+* The price of a ticket is between $0.01 - $99.99 (In order to give the generator generator a range).

 #### How might you change your program if you needed to support multiple events at the same location?